 Milwaukee Red Helix Cobalt Drill Bits

-Milwaukee updated these bits with Enhanced Tapered Web; a new core design that strengthens it with better flute durability.
+Milwaukee updated these bits with Enhanced Tapered Web.
+This new core design strengthens it with better flute durability.

 They don’t have a 1/4″ hex, however, so you won’t use these in your impact driver.
 Their primary goal in life is to drill well in thicker, harder metals.